SavvaS412/neteye/README.md

 # NetEye NMS

 # Web GUI
-**Before working on parts that include the use of Flask, activate the corresponding enviroment:**
+**Before working on parts that include the use of Flask, activate the corresponding enviroment.**

 On Windows:
 ```